 Boom Bap Labs sell individual sounds with audio previews through their sister site called Paypersample.

-The audio store is powered by WooCommerce Product Table because it provided the flexibility needed.
+The audio store is powered by WooCommerce Product Table, making the tracks quick and easy to find.

 Each track has a sample track embedded into the table so customers can listen before they buy.
 To do this they installed the WordPress HTML5 Audio Player.